-Immediate action should be taken with in response to any mental health concerns about a child that is also a safeguarding concern, through reporting the concern to the DSL as with any other safeguarding concern.
-The DSL will respond to the report by consulting Children's Social Care in order to establish whether a referral is required, or the situation should be managed by discussion with parents/carers and possibly the offer of early help.
+Immediate action should be taken in response to any mental health concerns about a child.
+Action will also be taken where there is a safeguarding concern already present, through reporting the concern to the DSL as with any other safeguarding concern.
+The DSL will respond to the report by consulting Children's Social Care to establish whether a referral is required, or the situation should be managed by discussion with parents/carers and possibly the offer of early help.